prafullkulshrestha/work-samples/employer-api/README.md

 ## Enhancements/Possible improvements

-* The application configuration should be externalized either in configuration server or consul and vault.
-* Swagger configuration values should be externalized.
+* Swagger configuration values can also be externalized.
 * The backend validations should be enabled if this service is going to be shared by other clients also.
 * Caching can be enabled in the project
+* More documentation can be added to the application